-Complete blood count (CBC) — The complete blood count is a series of blood tests that provides information about the components of blood including red blood cells, white blood cells, and platelets.
+Complete blood count — The complete blood count (CBC) is a series of blood tests that provides information about the different parts of blood, including red blood cells, white blood cells, and platelets.
 Automated machines rapidly count the cell types.
-The CBC test results can help diagnose diseases and determine their severity.
+The CBC test results can help diagnose diseases and also tell how serious the disease is.

-Under normal conditions, the white blood cell count is between 4,000 to11,000.
-A high white blood cell count could suggest inflammation, which can be due to rheumatoid arthritis (RA).
-However, infections, stress, and exercise will temporarily elevate the white blood cell count, too.
+Under normal conditions, the white blood cell count is between 4,000 and 11,000.
+A high white blood cell count could mean there is inflammation (swelling), which can be caused by rheumatoid arthritis (RA).
+However, infections, stress, and exercise will temporarily raise the white blood cell count, too.

-A CBC also measures hemoglobin, the iron-containing component of red cells that carries oxygen.
+A CBC also measures hemoglobin, a component of red cells that contains iron and carries oxygen.
 The hematocrit is the percent of total blood volume that is made up of red cells.
-Normal value for males is 39 percent to 51 percent, and 36 percent to 46 percent for females.
-A lower hematocrit can be caused by a number of factors or conditions including rheumatoid arthritis.
+Normal hematocrit values are 39 to 51% for males, and 36 to 46% for females.
+A lower hematocrit can be caused by a number of factors or conditions, including RA.

-Erythrocyte sedimentation rate (ESR) — The erythrocyte sedimentation rate is a test that involves placing a blood sample in a tube and determining how far the red blood cells settle in one hour.
-When there is inflammation in the body, it produces proteins in the blood, which make the red cells clump together, causing them to fall faster than the healthy blood cells.
-Since inflammation can be caused by conditions other than arthritis, the ESR test alone is not diagnostic of arthritis.
+Erythrocyte sedimentation rate — The erythrocyte sedimentation rate (ESR) is a test in which a blood sample is placed in a tube to see how far the red blood cells settle in one hour.
+Inflammation in the body produces proteins in the blood, which make the red cells clump together and causes them to fall faster than the healthy blood cells.
+Since inflammation can be caused by conditions other than arthritis, the ESR test alone does not diagnose arthritis.

-Rheumatoid factor (RF) — Rheumatoid factor is an antibody found in many patients with rheumatoid arthritis.
-It is one of several criteria used in diagnosing RA, as 80 percent of RA patients have RF in their blood.
-A RF test can be positive in response to other inflammatory or infectious diseases other than RA.
+Rheumatoid factor — Rheumatoid factor (RF) is an antibody found in many patients with RA.
+It is one of several methods used to diagnose RA (80 percent of RA patients have RF in their blood, though other inflammatory or infectious diseases may also be the cause).

-Antinuclear antibody (ANA) — Patients with certain rheumatic diseases, such as lupus, make antibodies that are directed at the nucleus of the body's cells.
-These antibodies, known as antinuclear antibodies, are detected by viewing the patient's blood serum (clear liquid separated from the blood) under a microscope.
-A substance containing fluorescent dye that causes the antibodies to bind is then added to the serum.
-This allows the abnormal antibodies to be seen binding to the nuclei.
+Antinuclear antibody — Patients with certain rheumatic diseases, such as lupus, make antibodies that are directed at the nucleus of the body's cells.
+These antibodies, known as antinuclear antibodies (ANAs), are discovered by viewing the patient's blood serum (clear liquid separated from the blood) under a microscope.
 More than 95 percent of patients with lupus have a positive ANA test.
-However, patients with other diseases also can have positive ANA test results, and even perfectly healthy people can have positive ANA test results, so other tests must be completed before a definitive diagnosis can be given.
+However, patients with other diseases also can have positive ANA test results, and even perfectly healthy people can have positive ANA test results, so other tests must be completed before a diagnosis can be made.

 Can't find the health information you’re looking for?